kuasha420/react-native-paper-toast/README.md

 - Various toast types including info, warning and error. 👗
 - Written on TypeScript. 🔵
 - Supports Web (react-native-web). 🌞
+- 🔥 NEW: Attach action to toast. 🐍
+- 🔥 NEW: Set toast position (top, middle or bottom(default)). 🪜
+- 🔥 NEW: configure default options appwide! 💦

 ## Installation